Anti-Valentine writes about a variety of topics, including affiliate marketing, online trading, music, the auto

 Sometimes what is posted online is out of your control.
 That's why Google got into so much hot water over their Street View product which is incorporated into Google Maps.
 Because someone can easily use the product for nefarious purposes, such as planning a burglary.

 After the mass shooting incident in Connecticut at Sandy Hook Elementary School, there was a lot of debate in the USA over gun laws.
 In response to the mass shooting, a suburban New York newspaper published a list of gun permit holders, and this outraged a lot of people, as they claimed burglars looking to target an area could see which houses are owned by people who own guns and will therefore be more likely go for those houses belonging to people who don't own guns.

 Don't just throw out paper like bills, documents and so on.
 Shred it first and then bag it.
 Or you could burn the things instead.
 Someone can come along and rifle through your rubbish and find out your name, address, phone number, and more.
 All of a sudden they know a lot about you and could use this information to even gain access to your home.

 Don’t stop to assist people on the side of the road.
 If they needed help so desperately they would call friends or family, or maybe even roadside assistance.
 You’ll get out to go and help them, and they’ll mug you and possibly kill you, and drive off in your vehicle too.
-They could take it a step further and easily find out where you live by looking through your wallet, your ID, your papers in the glove compartment and get your address, and go there.
+They could take it a step further and easily find out where you live by looking through your wallet, your ID, your papers in the glove compartment to get your address, and go there.